roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/burning-firmware.md

 - Make sure you have set your RAK7204 to work in boot mode.
 If you have just burned the bootloader according to the previous section, it works in boot mode now.
 - Open and download the RAK Serial Port Tool [Here](https://downloads.rakwireless.com/en/LoRa/WisTrio-LoRa-RAK5205/Tools/RAK_SERIAL_PORT_TOOL_V1.2.1.zip) and Connect your board via the USB interface and enter the following **AT command** to let it work in boot mode.

-:::warning
+:::warning ⚠️ WARNING
-:warning: Before configuring your RAK7204, make sure you already connected the Battery provided  on your device in order for you to communicate with the device successfully.
+ Before configuring your RAK7204, make sure you already connected the Battery provided  on your device in order for you to communicate with the device successfully.
 :::

 ```